-- Things – this layer includes practically any objects we can imagine.
+This layer includes practically any objects we can imagine.
 Starting from specialised fit-for-purpose sensors, microcontrollers, and actuators, through everyday utility objects such as the iconic coffee makers or smart cars, and ending with such unusual applications as trees or oysters, everything nowadays can be connected to the Internet and thus become part of the IoT.
 The tasks of smart things include not only simple collection of data but, above all, ‘talking’/communicating with one another and the remote server or cloud (depending on the technology used) and performing actions based on the commands received.

-- Connectivity (or, the Internet) – if the connected devices are meant to ‘talk’ about what they sense or where they are, they must be given a language in which they can do that and a channel via which they can transmit their ‘utterances’.
+If the connected devices are meant to ‘talk’ about what they sense or where they are, they must be given a language in which they can do that and a channel via which they can transmit their ‘utterances’.
 All of this is provided by the connectivity component of IoT.
 While the ‘language’ is represented by the specific Internet of Things protocols used in a given deployment, the communication channel is ensured by the well-known connectivity solutions such as Wi-Fi or Bluetooth, or less-known technologies including Long Range Wide Area Networks (with the leading standards such as Sigfox or Narrowband IoT).
 The application of a given solution largely depends on the requirements and limitations of the specific IoT project.

-- Software – this is the part of IoT that is usually hidden from the eyes of the regular IoT end user, but don’t be mistaken: although it stands a little aside from the main stage, it in fact is the real field of IoT action.
+This is the part of IoT that is usually hidden from the eyes of the regular IoT end user, but don’t be mistaken: although it stands a little aside from the main stage, it in fact is the real field of IoT action.
 Software is what gives the Things the ability to ‘think’ and act.
 Thanks to it, the data gathered by the smart objects can be structured, analysed, and managed.
 Based on that, the software decides if any actions should be taken or if the user should be notified.

-- Application – simple as it may sound, this is the part where the end user steps in and takes control.
+Simple as it may sound, this is the part where the end user steps in and takes control.
 Thanks to the application layer, the collected and analysed data are visualised and the user is given useful insights into the workings of the whole system.
 What is more, he is able to influence the way the devices are managed and is alerted whenever there is need for human action, which usually happens when the self-management capabilities of the system are exhausted.

 Over the past two decades, the Internet of Things has in fact become a blanket term for such a vast number of solutions, projects, and technologies that it is now hardly possible to enumerate all of them and describe each in reasonable detail.
 This endless river of technological solutions has become the driving force behind the IoT projects in many different spheres of life, including but not limited to health services, industrial applications, consumer applications and entertainment.
 The concrete features of the IoT deployment used in a given project depend on its specific requirements and limitations, but keeping in mind the relentless pace of development of the Internet of Things technology, it can be assumed that the list of possibilities for practical IoT applications is nearly boundless.